Chanistar/configure-ad/README.md

 <p>

-Create two Virtual Machines in the same Resourse Group, Network and Subnet:
+Create two Virtual Machines in the same resource group, Network, and Subnet:
-    One as a Server and One as a standard Virtual Machine to be a client.
+    One is a server, and one is a standard virtual machine used as a client.

 ![image](https://github.com/user-attachments/assets/4f397fc5-0538-41b0-bef7-9a702a0a2719)

-  After the DC-VM is created, setting the Domain Controller’s NIC Private IP address to be static.
+  After the DC-VM is created, the Domain Controller’s NIC Private IP address is set to static.
 A Domain Controller's IP address needs to be static to ensure other devices can consistently locate it for authentication and resource access.
 A dynamic IP could cause communication failures, disrupting domain services and network functionality.
 </p>
 <p>